losrobbos/react-native-guide/README.md

 Navigation with Tabs - Deep Dive Tutorial: https://www.youtube.com/watch?v=Hln37dE19bs

-## Connect to API on localhost from the emulator
+## Connect to API running on localhost

-If you want to connect to an API running on localhost, doing a fetch or axios call to "localhost:5000" will not work.
+If you want to connect to an API running on "localhost" on your PC, doing a fetch or axios call to "localhost:5000" will not work, neither from your smartphone, nor from an emulator.

-Actually once your app runs on an emulator (or the phone), localhost will refer to this decive.
+Actually once your app runs on an emulator (or the phone), localhost will refer to that decive.
 And not to your PC anymore!
+So when you call "localhost", the phone will look for an API running on the phone itself.
+And it will not find it.

 Therefore you have to state the IP address of your laptop in your API url, so that your phone can connect to that.